ehmtang/kaggle/README.md

 # kaggle-competitions

-Collection of notebooks publised on Kaggle ML Competitions
+Collection of my notebooks publised on Kaggle ML Competitions.

+Note: Datasets can be found in Kaggle.

 You can find my profile here: https://www.kaggle.com/erwinhmtang